Once in a while (and by ‘once in a while’ I really just mean once, so far) I like to write specific app reviews.

 How much does Peak Money Cost?

-Peak Money currently costs $2.99/month, but the app is free to try for 45 days.
+Previously, Peak Money coss $2.99/month, and offered a free trial for 45 days.

-In case you’re wondering, to recoup your annual subscription cost of $35.88, you would have to have about $2,400 in your Peak Money account throughout the year, which really isn’t that much when you consider many savings accounts require $5,000 or much more to unlock higher interest rates.
+That meant, to recoup your annual subscription cost of $35.88, you would have to deposit about $2,400 in your Peak Money account throughout the year to earn enough in interest to break even.

 Is Peak Money Secure?